datamade/school-report-cards/README.md

 You will need to run `createdb schools` to initialize the postgres database.

-Running this command will import the data into normalized tables in a postgresql database.
+Running `make database` will import the data into normalized tables in a postgresql database.

 Right now, the database scripts only fully process the school-level